 Once you’re finished talking about your most recent role, you’ll want to offer the interviewer information about why you’re looking for a new opportunity a the moment.
 This will be similar to the reasons you left your previous jobs.
 Is there a current change in management?
 Maybe you’re convinced that you would be more effective if you transitioned into a different type of role.
 Or maybe, a recruiter called you with the opportunity you’re interviewing for and it was so compelling you couldn’t pass it up.

-Neatly wrap up your answer in a way that gives the interviewer a clear understanding of why you’re sitting in from of them.
+Neatly wrap up your answer in a way that gives the interviewer a clear understanding of why you’re sitting in front of them.

 Whether you’re answering the “tell me about yourself” question or walking someone through your resume, it’s critical that you give your answer some thought beforehand.
 Preparation is key when it comes to both of these.
 They are usually the first questions asked and how you answer sets the tone for the interview.
 Start off strong.
 Take time to walk yourself through your own work history during your interview prep.
 Really think about what you liked and didn’t like about each role.
 Where did you have your biggest successes and what were your biggest challenges?
 You’ll not only be in a better position to walk someone through your resume.
 You’ll be in a better position to answer just about any interview question asked!